jonhaddow/priors-park-CC/content/sections/latest-news.md

 ---
  2023 sees the launch of the BIG LOCAL NIGHT OUT (BLNO), in collaboration with Roses Theatre, an evening of entertainment and a local variety show for all the family.

-Keep your eye out for the release of tickets for 5th May 2023.
+Keep your eye out for the release of tickets for 28th July